Editorially checkedVisible ownership, review date and official-source context for this page.

 Personalised planning guidance

-Use the checklist below, keep the message concise, and send enough detail to show why your case may not fit a broad one-size-fits-all answer.
+Use the checklist below, keep the summary concise, and include enough detail to show why your case may not fit a broad one-size-fits-all answer.

 Best for